DataDog/integrations-extras/cequence/README.md

 ## Overview

-This integration provides Cequence Security customers with a preconfigured dashboard to view all of their API Runtime Inventory and Threat Detection data within Datadog.
-This integration provides a Dashboard layout to provide in depth insights into your API Security posture.
-The log data export configuration must take place within your [Cequence Security Unified Platform.][3]
+This integration provides Cequence Security customers with a preconfigured dashboard to view all of their API Runtime Inventory and Threat Detection log data within Datadog.
+This enables in-depth insights into your API Security posture.
+The log data export configuration must take place within your [Cequence Security Unified Platform][3].

 ## Setup